-Your insurer will generally take care of hiring the claims adjuster.
+Your insurer will generally take care of hiring the claims adjus ter.

-Contact your insurer to arrange a meeting with a claims
+Contact your insurer to arrange a meeting with a claims adjuster.
+Write down the contact information of the claims adjuster

-adjuster. adjuster. Ш Write down the contact info ormation of t the claims adjuster ٢ your insurer has assigned to ye ou (you can re ecord the information on
+Write down the contact information of the claims adjuster your insurer has assigned to you (you can record the information on page 31).